m-soro/Business-Analytics/Introduction-to-Data/L7-Business-Metrics/README.md

 To grow their revenue and company profits, companies don’t just want their customers to buy once from them, but to come back to their website.
 Especially if the product is not a high-priced product.
 That customer loyalty allows you to track how many revisits a customer is making after their first purchase, or how many of the customers have continued shopping after their first purchase.

-**Metrics**: Some commonly used metrics include Repeat Purchase Rate and Net Promoter Score.
+**Metrics**:Some commonly used metrics include **Repeat Purchase Rate** and **Net Promoter Score**.
 We will not be going in depth with these, but please do check out the resources below to learn more about them.

 **Advocacy**

 Another level companies sometimes track is whether their customer is advocating for their company.
 That is, saying good things about the product and services.
 Leaning on social media provides a great opportunity to do just that.

-**Metrics**: Some commonly used metrics include Customer Referrals and Leads from Social Media.
+**Metrics**: Some commonly used metrics include **Customer Referrals** and **Leads from Social Media**.
 For example, as the paid customer tweets about the company, likes the product on FB, provides a good rating on Amazon or the company website, analysts can use those metrics, such as ratings and likes to show how many of the customers serve as advocates.

 We will not be going in depth with these last two stage levels, but we have provided some resources below to help you understand these more.